ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.heatingcontrol/README.md

 to do

+## actuator handling

+to do

+switch between linear and linear with hysteresis

+describe two new datapoints
+heatingcontrol.0.Rooms.TestRaum.Regulator.HysteresisOffOffset
+and
+heatingcontrol.0.Rooms.TestRaum.Regulator.HysteresisOnOffset

 ## Issues and Feature Requests
 * If you are faced with any bugs or have feature requests for this adapter, please create an issue within the GitHub issue section of the adapter at [github](https://github.com/rg-engineering/ioBroker.heatingcontrol/issues).
 Any feedback is appreciated and will help to improve this adapter.